 Leavening agents can make your food creations airy and light.
 They will introduce air into your cakes, muffins, pies, candies, etc. How they do this?
 By producing gas in a chemical reaction.
-Today we’ll be having a closer look at the science behind these leavening agents by discussing a delicious muffin recipe.
+Today we’ll be having a closer look at the science behind these leavening agents, using muffins as an example of how to use them.

 Let’s start this analysis of with the recipe.
 I found this recipe on the blog My name is yeh (with beautiful photos!), it’s originally a recipe for donuts.
 But, since I don’t have a donuts pan and do have a muffin pan I adjusted the recipe to my flour type and muffin shape :-), here it is.

 - ¼ tsp salt - or half of that

 - 1 tbsp spice mix - I used a mix of ginger, cardemon, nutmeg, cinnamon and cloves

 - 3 tbsp oil - I used sunflower oil

 - 40 ml coffee - preferably cooled down to room temperature

 - 2 tsp milk